Menu

 We vote democracy!

 This week was UK Parliament week and in history, Year 4 explored the idea of democracy.
 The children discovered what democracy looked like for Ancient Greeks and how this has influenced the way our country runs today.
 They worked in small groups to become class political parties with an aim of convincing the other children that their party best represented our class.
 They wrote a short manifesto for their election campaigns, designed a logo for their party and presented their campaigns to the other groups.
-The children then discussed how fair it was that every class member could vote and share their opinion rather than being told who and what to beleive by the opinion of one person.
+The children then discussed how fair it was that every class member could vote and share their opinion rather than being told who and what to believe by the opinion of one person.
 Year 4 realised this week that they are incredibly lucky to live within a democracy.

 DemocracyOpal play